ImoutoChan/ImoutoProject/README.md

 Extensions for Chrome and Firefox, that highlights already saved images/relatives of already saved images on popular boorus.

 Installation information can be found here.

-## Installation

-Step-by-step instruction can be found here.